marr/Knowledge/Apple/Swift.md

 ```
 struct SomeStruct {
-    // Functions for methods
-    // Constants / variables for stored properties
-    // Variables with { // ... } for computed properties
+    // ...
-    // Variables with { didSet { // ... } } for property observers
-    // @SomePropertyWrapper for property wrappers
-    // static for type properties
-    // self for the instance itself - used by default when using a property / method name within a method like [self.]someProperty
-    // init() to customize initialization
 }
 ```

+- Functions for methods.
+- Constants / variables for stored properties.
+- Variables with `{ // ... }` for computed properties.
+- Variables with `{ didSet { // ... } }` for property observers.
+- `@SomePropertyWrapper` for property wrappers.
+- `static` for type properties.
+- `self` for the instance itself - used by default when using a property / method name within a method like `[self.]someProperty`.
+- `init()` for initialization.

 For example: